 What happens in a standard JLA final priority setting meeting?

 - The ground rules involved in a JLA PSP final workshop

-- Evaluation of the final workshop
+- Feedback from the final workshop participants

 - Evaluating the workshop helps JLA PSPs understand how the process has worked for them and to address any individual concerns.